Battle of Alkmaar (1799)

 The Battle of Alkmaar (also sometimes called the Second Battle of Bergen or the Battle of Egmond-aan-Zee) was fought on 2 October 1799 between forces of the French Republic and her ally, the Batavian Republic under the command of general Guillaume Marie Anne Brune, and an expeditionary force from Great Britain and her ally Russia, commanded by Prince Frederick, Duke of York and Albany in the vicinity of Alkmaar during the Anglo-Russian invasion of Holland.
-The battle ended in an Anglo-Russians victory, forcing Brune to order a strategic withdrawal the next day to a line between Monnickendam in the East and Castricum in the West.
+The battle ended in an Anglo-Russian victory, forcing Brune to order a strategic withdrawal the next day to a line between Monnickendam in the East and Castricum in the West.
 The Duke of York praised the actions of the Russian commanders in this battle, and also congratulated Emperor Paul on the victory.
 There the final battle of the campaign would take place on 6 October.

 Background

 After the first Battle of Bergen (1799) of 19 September 1799 had left both armies in almost the same positions as they had held before that battle, a resumption of the Anglo-Russian offensive was for a while precluded by very bad weather.
 Torrential rains made the roads impassable.
 The defenders profited from this lull in the campaign by completing their inundations in the low-lying eastern part of the North-Holland peninsula.
 These soon made their defenses in that part of the country impregnable.
 As a consequence a repeat of the thrusts by Sir Ralph Abercromby toward Hoorn, and general Pulteney toward Oudkarspel along the Langedijk had become pointless.
 The Langedijk was now a narrow island in a big lake that could easily be defended by the 1st Batavian Division of General Herman Willem Daendels.

 The delay had the advantage for the expeditionary force, however, that a final installment of Russian troops in the form of the division of General Emmé reinforced it with 6,000 men.
 With the British reinforcements that landed about the same time the total complement on the Anglo-Russian side came therewith to 40,000 men, an appreciable numerical superiority over their Franco-Batavian adversaries.

 The Duke of York, aware that French reinforcements from Belgium were on the way, therefore decided to make use of this numerical superiority as soon as practicable.
 His plan was to concentrate his attack entirely on the Franco-Batavian left wing, consisting of the 2nd Batavian division near Koedijk (which was still commanded by General Bonhomme, as General Jean-Baptiste Dumonceau was recuperating from the wound sustained during the Battle of Bergen) and the French division of General Dominique Vandamme between Alkmaar and the sea, around the village of Bergen.
-The attack was to be made on 30 September, but it turned out that the roads were still very bad: the soldiers sunk to their knees into the mud.
+The attack was to be made on 30 September, but it turned out that the roads were still very bad: the soldiers sank to their knees into the mud.
 The attack was then advanced to 1 October (Emperor Paul I of Russia's birthday), but again had to be postponed, now to 2 October.